Oladayo-Ahmod/zk-freelance/README.md

-# zkSync Hardhat project template

-This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).

-# Botanicity: Revolutionizing Freelancing
+# ZK-freelance: Revolutionizing Freelancing

 ## Overview

 This project heralds a new era in freelancing, harnessing the power of the zkSync blockchain to create a decentralized platform.
-Seamlessly connecting clients with skilled professionals across diverse fields, Botanicity ensures integrity, security, and equitable compensation for all parties involved.
+Seamlessly connecting clients with skilled professionals across diverse fields, ZK-freelance ensures integrity, security, and equitable compensation for all parties involved.
 Whether you're in need of innovative creativity, technical prowess, or expert consultations, ZK-freelance stands as a beacon of reliability in the decentralized marketplace.

 ## Key Features